gsauthof/dracut-serial/README.md

-This [Dracut ][dracut] module (dracut-serial) improves serial access to initramfs early userspace.
+This [Dracut ][dracut] module (dracut-serial) improves serial access to initramfs early userspace (on certain Linux distribution versions).
 With it enabled it's possible to unlock encrypted devices or deal with the emergency shell over a serial connection in addition to the system console.

 2018, Georg Sauthoff <mail@gms.tf>, GPLv3+

+**2019-01-06**: Note that this module isn't necessary anymore under Fedora 29.
+There it's sufficient to disable Plymouth and add something like `console=tty0 console=ttyS0,115200` to the kernel command line to get early userspace output to both the system console and the serial one.
+That means that also unlocking encrypted volumes does work over the serial console, by default, with Fedora 29.

 ## Problem